 Gerald and Jenny enjoy sharing their knowledge with the participants on their tours as much as they enjoy creating new adventures with the group.
 They focus on looking after the welfare of their fellow travellers, supervising all the activities according to the interests of the group, and building lasting friendships.
 Their goal is to make sure the tour lives up to the expectations of the participants and that the experience is a gratifying one for all.

 Warwick and Jan Silvester

-On any tour with Warwick and his wife, Jan, you can expect a wonderful combination of talents.
+On any tour with Warwick and Jan, you can expect a wonderful combination of talents.
 Warwick makes it his priority to ensure that his group is treated to the tour they imagine.
 He does this by looking after all the logistics and arrangements, dealing with any issues that arise rapidly and positively, and looking for ways to exceed expectations and provide extra touches to make the tour special.